Military aid to the civil power: Canada

-As well, the Canadian Armed Forces have been called in to deal with labour crises, such as cavalry troops shipped to Edmonton to deal with an expected unemployed riot in 1931 and armoured cars to use strikers at Stratford in 1934.
-As well, in 1837 prior to Confederation, British troops were used to put down domestic rebellions in Upper and Lower Canada, and in the early years of existence as a federation, the Canadian Militia was mobilized for First Nation and Métis insurrections in its "territories", 1869 and 1885 (the first and second Riel Rebellions).
+As well, the military has been called in to deal with labour crises, such as cavalry troops shipped to Edmonton to deal with an expected unemployed riot in 1931 and armoured cars against strikers at Stratford, Ontario, in 1934.
+As well, in 1837 prior to Confederation, British troops were used to put down domestic rebellions in Upper and Lower Canada, and in the early years of existence as a federation, the Canadian Militia was mobilized for First Nations and Métis insurrections in its territories, 1869 and 1885 (the first and second Riel Rebellions).

 The federal government can and does use the military in aid of its own responsibilities, such as guarding federal buildings and facilities.
 Since 1993, the Canadian Armed Forces have also provided the country's federal counter-terrorism forces, replacing the Royal Canadian Mounted Police in that function.
-(See JTF2 for details of request and control of this capability).
+(See JTF2 for details of request and control of this capability.)